Saransh-cpp/BookRentApp-Chapter3/.github/ISSUE_TEMPLATE/issue_template.md

 ---

 # Description
-Provide a little description for the issue
+Provide a clear description of the issue

 # Relevant files
 Mention the files that are relevant to this issue